Surya Bhedi Pranayama

 Surya Bhedi pranayama is very effective in increasing the body temperature.
 It is very effective in removing phlegm from the lungs.

-It is highly effective in decreasing the fat level and to loosen the weight.
-Expanding the pranic level by which the life expectancy is increased is practised.
+It is highly effective in reducing fat levels and promoting weight loss.
+Expanding the pranic level, which is believed to increase life expectancy, is practiced.

 Precautions of SuryaBhedi Pranayama

-- If Pingala Nadi predominates during the daytime, practising is not advisable because it will change the vital signs.
+- If the Pingala Nadi predominates during the daytime, practicing is not advisable, as it can alter vital signs.

 - It is recommended that Surya Bhedan Pranayama not be attempted in humid and hot conditions.

-- Pingala activates the sympathetic nervous system, so the body is heated; it should not attempt Surya Bhedan pranayama.
+- Pingala activates the sympathetic nervous system, causing the body to become heated; therefore, it is advisable not to attempt Surya Bhedan pranayama.

-- In the case of high blood pressure, one should not attempt this pranayama.
+- In the case of high blood pressure, it is advisable not to attempt this pranayama.

-- If you feel uncomfortable, please do not attempt it or practice under a trained yogi.
+- If you feel uncomfortable, please refrain from attempting it or practicing under a trained yogi.

-- Surya Bhedi Pranayama is not for persons with heart and brain ailments like surgery, surgical procedures, etc.
+- Surya Bhedi Pranayama is not recommended for individuals with heart and brain ailments, such as those undergoing surgery or other medical procedures.

-- Surya bhedi pranayama is highly advisable to practice in the winter.
+- Surya Bhedi Pranayama is highly recommended for practice during the winter.

 Tags: